Meniscus tear: Information & meniscus tear specialists

 © westfotos.de / Fotolia

-The CMI was first introduced for operations on patients as part of a feasibility study in the USA in 1993.
-The positive results led to the initiation of multicenter studies in the U.S. and Europe in 1997.
-Based on the positive results, the CE mark of conformity was issued in 2000 for the medial implant.
+The CMI meniscus implant was first operated on patients in a feasibility study in the USA in 1993.
+The positive results led to multi-center studies being started in the USA and Europe in 1997.
+In 2000, the CE mark of conformity for the medial implant was issued due to the positive results.
 In the meantime, the CMI for the lateral meniscus has also been approved in Europe and is in clinical use.

-The American multicenter study with more than 300 patients also proves the advantageousness of the CMI regarding
+The American multicenter study with over 300 patients also confirms the benefits of the CMI in terms of

-• Reaching the usual level of activity, and
+• achievement of the usual level of activity and

-The average operation time of CMI implantation is comparable to that of a complex meniscus refixation.
+The average duration of a CMI implantation operation is comparable to that of a complex meniscus refixation operation

-To date, more than 1,400 patients worldwide have undergone successful CMI implantation surgeries.
-These were mainly people who placed great emphasis on regaining their athletic activity.
-In about 90 percent of treated CMI patients, the intended treatment success can be demonstrated by clear tissue regeneration.
+To date, more than 1400 patients worldwide have been successfully operated on with the CMI.
+These were mainly people who attached great importance to regaining their sporting activity .
+In around 90 percent of treated CMI patients, the intended success of the treatment can be demonstrated by clear tissue regeneration.

-After treatment, these patients have an average of 70 percent of their original meniscus substance back.
-This was the result of a randomized multicenter study (USA) with more than 300 patients.
+After treatment, these patients regained an average of 70 percent of their original meniscus substance.
+This was the result of a randomized multicenter study (USA) with over 300 patients.

-The implant becomes more and more resistant as the body's own cells grow in.
-To guarantee success, the patient must consistently adhere to the specific rehabilitation program at all times.
+The implant becomes increasingly resistant as the body's own cells grow into it.
+To ensure success, the patient must consistently adhere to the specific rehabilitation program at all times.

 Joggende Frau

-The following requirements should also be met from a medical point of view:
+The following conditions should also be met from a medical point of view:

-• The present meniscus tear cannot be treated otherwise.
+• The existing meniscus tear cannot be treated in any other way.

-• For correct suturing, a predominantly intact meniscal rim and stable meniscal ends must be present.
+• A predominantly intact meniscus edge and stable meniscus ends must be present for correct suturing.

 • The size of the injury is at least 35 percent of the meniscus substance.

-• There is little or no articular cartilage damage.
+• There is no or only minor joint cartilage damage.

-• There should be no malposition of the leg axis, otherwise it must be corrected before or at the latest at the same time as the meniscus implantation.
+• There should be no misalignment of the leg axis, otherwise this must be corrected before or at the latest at the same time as the meniscus implantation.

-• The patient is motivated and has a sufficient amount of time for the recommended aftercare.
+• The patient is motivated and has sufficient time for the recommended follow-up treatment.

-Aftercare extends over a total period of approximately six months.
-Initially, the load and the extent of movement must be increased slowly and continuously.
+The follow-up treatment extends over a period of approximately 6 months.
+Initially, weight-bearing and range of motion must be increased slowly and continuously.
 After two months, the operated knee can usually be fully loaded again.
-The patient must now start retraining for their usual sports activities.
+The patient must now begin training for their usual sporting activities.

-However, in consultation with the attending physician, sedentary work, such as in the office, is already possible in the first few weeks after the operation.
+However, in consultation with the attending physician, sedentary activities - such as working in an office - are possible in the first few weeks after the operation.

-After about six months, sports activities can be resumed to the usual extent.
+After around 6 months, sporting activities can be resumed to the usual extent.

 Whatsapp Facebook Instagram YouTube E-Mail Print